devicetree-org/lopper/README-architecture.md

     # It is similar to the conditional lop (and could replace it in the
     # future).
 In particular regular expressions which are not valid to dtc
     # can be expressed in select.
     #
+    # select operations are idenfied via: compatible = "system-device-tree-v1,lop,select";
+    # Optionally a "-v1" can be appended, but currently is not required as only
+    # one select format is supported.
+    #
     # The syntax of a select test is exactly the same as the modify operation:
     #